jimmy7412/SiteGatsby/src/components/projectsComponents/projectsMarkdown/JobTrackerSQL.md

 repo:
 ---

 A bunch of SQL scripts to keep track of jobs I have applied to.
+This will be retired when the other app gets spun up.

 Skills and Tools used: MySQL, Datagrip.